 Fund Agreement, paragraph 4a].

 Students should apply for admission

 to Michigan State University.
-The MSU Office of Admissions and Scholarships reviews
+Once students have been accepted, MSU’s Office of Admissions

 and Scholarships will notify the Benzie Spartan Board of qualifying students and